UXARRAY/uxarray/docs/user_api/uxarray_api.md

   MaxNumFacesPerNode (max number of faces per node),Two, Three, Four}`

-- uxarray.Grid.filename: string \
-  Original filename for this uxarray.Grid.

 - (*) uxarray.Grid.islatlon: boolean \
   A flag indicating the grid is a latitude longitude grid.